ta3ag/lbd/_sources/otherinst.txt

 -------

 Chapter4_2 support logic operators **&, |, ^, !, ==, !=, <, <=, > and >=**.
 They are trivial and easy.
-Listing the added code with comment and table for these operators IR, DAG and instructions as below.
-You check them with the run result of bc and asm instructions for ch4_5.cpp as below.
+Listing the added code with comments and table for these operators IR, DAG and instructions as below.
+Please check them with the run result of bc and asm instructions for ch4_5.cpp as below.

 .. rubric:: lbdex/Chapter4_2/Cpu0InstrInfo.cpp